lcsouzamenezes/OpenCatapult/docs/user-guides/users.md

 ```sh
 dotnet pc.dll account password resettoken --email john.smith@opencatapult.net
 ```
-The reset password token will then be emailed to you.
+The reset password token will then be emailed to you (Make sure you set the [smtp](#setting-email) properly).
 Afterward, use the following command to set your new password:
 ```sh
 dotnet pc.dll account password reset --email john.smith@opencatapult.net --token [emailed token]
 ```